cloud-gov/cg-ui/nextjs/nextjs-site/_docs/assessment.md

 - `-` This means that middleware functions should be idempotent at minimum, but this is hard to catch.

 ### Summary
-Middleware is easy to add in NextJS, but it's a little more finnecky that I'd prefer.
+Middleware is easy to add in NextJS, but it's a little more finicky than I'd prefer.
 We'll need to ensure middleware functions are idempotent and that we're being really specific with our route matchers.

 ## Testing